leonardo-pilastri-sonarsource/sqman/README.md

 to get a list of available commands.

 For each command you can type `sqman <command> --help` to see the usage of that specific command

-### Contribute

-If you want to change the code to improve this library, uncomment the `pip install --editable .` line in the `install` script, this will make the CLI update on the fly with your changes.